Friday, May 12, 2023

 There was some recovery from the pandemic dip but Doug Shapiro of the National Student Clearinghouse Research Center indicates that enrollment numbers stabilized at a level 1.2 million lower than in 2019.
 Some thought that the class that should have entered in 2020 would bolster post-pandemic numbers were very low.
 A study by EAB of 20,000 high school graduates in 2023 complicating projections when it found that 20% potentially planned to opt out of college attendance for a variety of reasons.

 Early reports were that the 2023 undergraduate enrollment would be 2.1 percent higher, the first increase since 2020.
-Later reports indicated that 2023 enrollment was up only 1.2 percent with community colleges experiencing the largest increases.
+Later reports indicated that 2023 enrollment was up only 1.2 percent with community colleges experiencing the largest increases and Spring 2024 enrollment confirmed a 2.5 percent increase.
 The bad news about the numbers is that, although total enrollment increased, first-year enrollment declined and the drop was most pronounced among white students at four-year institutions with more selective admissions standards.
 Might the Common App have helped?
 Fourteen institutions tried direct admission in 2023-24, admitting approximately 30,000 students who were from more diverse backgrounds.
 With this success, the Common App is further expanding in 2024.

-Although early indications of 2024-25 applications show stronger resurgence and, recruitment strategies will have to address a number of complicating factors.
+Although early indications of 2024-25 applications show stronger resurgence recruitment strategies will have to address a number of complicating factors.
+Application numbers are up and acceptance rates are declining.
 Applications for Black and Latino students increased by 12% and 13%, confirming the speculation that numbers would increase if the process is simplified.
 The unfortunate flip side of recruitment is that Black and Latino students are more likely to drop out during their studies, with emotional stress and financial challenges the most frequently cited reasons.
 Early applications coupled with early decisions are likely to yield the best enrollment figures so institutions will be scrambling to make sure they are at the party.
 Some campuses are reaching far beyond their former geographic boundaries to secure their numbers.
 While increases are possible for some institutions, Harvard reported a drop of 17% in the number of early applications, reflecting a number of challenges to its elite reputation.

 My summary of enrollment trends in 2022-23 provided the roadmap that brought higher education to this point.
 The path was strewn with issues of declining confidence in higher education, pushback on tuition expenses, emergence of alternative credentialing, diversification of prospective students, and economic recovery that includes abundant employment opportunity.